Donearm/scripts/README.md

 references to files that are not present anymore on disk and thus save space.
 Probably not useful today with >1TB disks but I hate wasting space

+####script\_disable\_touchpad.sh

+Launched at boot from your WM/DE, it detects thanks to xinput whether a mouse is present or not and disable/enable the touchpad accordingly.
+It goes along with the udev rules, completing it as with udev it can only be detected when a mouse is plugged in or off, not when it's already plugged in at boot.
+"Lachesis" is my mouse, of course

 ####script\_dl\_single\_github\_file.sh

 Download a single file from a specific repository on Github